Richard V. Spencer

+In July 2024, Spencer replaced John Rothwell, the founder and chairman of Austal, as chairman.

 Early life

 Born in 1954 in Waterbury, Connecticut, Spencer attended Rollins College as an undergraduate, majoring in economics.
-After graduating, he joined the United States Marine Corps, serving as a Marine Aviator from 1976 to 1981.
-While in the Marines, he was assigned to Marine Medium Tiltrotor Squadron 161, Marine Aircraft Group 16 with the callsign "Chowder".
+After graduating, he joined the U.S. Marine Corps, serving as a Marine Aviator from 1976 to 1981.
+While in the Marines, he was assigned to Marine Medium Helicopter Squadron 161, VMM-161, Marine Aircraft Group 16 with the callsign "Chowder".

 Career

-After leaving the Marines as a captain, he worked on Wall Street for 15 years, holding positions at Goldman Sachs, Bear Stearns, Donaldson, Lufkin & Jenrette, A. G. Becker, Paine Webber and Merrill Lynch.
+After leaving the Marines with the rank of captain, Spencer worked in financial services for 15 years, holding positions at Goldman Sachs, Bear Stearns, Donaldson, Lufkin & Jenrette, A. G. Becker, Paine Webber and Merrill Lynch.
 Spencer served on the Defense Business Board, a Pentagon advisory panel, from 2009 to 2015 and on the Chief of Naval Operations Executive Panel.
 During his time on the Defense Business Board, he proposed shutting down domestic military commissaries in favor of negotiated military discounts at public retailers.